 Section 2 describes both the framework of the EPPA model and the bottom-up engineering cost models of technical systems that are to be represented within it.
 The translation of bottom-up engineering cost models into EPPA's general equilibrium framework is handled in Section 3.
 These sections summarize our efforts to characterize the relative economics of technologies competing in the electricity sector.
-Having dealt with the attributes that determine the economic attractiveness of a technology in Sections 2 and 3, Section 4 examines the factors that affect the rate of technology adoption, reviews their treatment in integrated assessment models, and outlines areas of further research that we are conducting.
+Having dealt with the attributes that determine the economic attractiveness of a technology in Sections 2 and 3, Section 4 examines the factors that affect the rate of technology adoption, reviews their treatment in integrated assessment models, and outlines areas of further research.

-2. Characterizing Technology Costs Using Bottom-up Information
+2. Characterizing technology costs using bottom-up information